bk1285/rpi_wordclock/doc/doc_general_considerations.rst

+.. _general_considerations:
 General considerations
 ======================

+.. _building_a_wordclock:
 If you want to build a wordclock...
 +++++++++++++++++++++++++++++++++++

-.. note:: The state of this project is currently still in experimental mode:
+.. note:: The this project is currently still in an experimental state:

-  * Documentation contains the main steps, but might not guide you through all steps in greatest detail
+  * The documentation contains the main steps of building a wordclock, but might not guide you through all steps in greatest detail
-  * Depending on your wordclock/stancil layout, you might need to adapt the LED-mapping.
+  * Depending on your stancil layout, you might need to adapt the LED-mapping.
     Feel free to contribute here!
     Currently available: